Careers

 Selection Process

 The selection of interns is highly competitive and host agencies that participate base their selection process on the degree area that is needed for the internship at the time.
 Participating state agencies, private business and organizations are granted access to the database of candidate applications, and then they set up the interview with their desired candidate.
-This is when the applicant would bring their unofficial transcript and recommendation letters.
+This is when the applicant would bring their unofficial transcript and recommendation letter.
 The number of students applying usually exceeds the number of positions available; therefore, not all candidates submitting an application will be interviewed or selected to participate in the program.

 Summer Enrichment